 Editor-in-Chief: Hailey Cleek

 Hailey Cleek is a 3L JD/MA Bioethics student from Goodlettsville, Tennessee.
 Hailey first developed an interest in bioethics while studying at Davidson College, where she held a research fellowship with Mayo Clinic.
 Outside of Awaken, Hailey is the co-president of the law school’s “If/When/How” chapter, a student organization concerning issues in reproductive justice.
-Her writing on immigration, reproductive rights, and public health is forthcoming with Wake Forest Law Review, Berkeley Journal of Gender, Law & Justice, and Virginia Journal of Social Policy & Law.
+Her writing on immigration, reproductive rights, and public health is forthcoming with Wake Forest Law Review and Berkeley Journal of Gender, Law & Justice.